yeastrc/proxl-web-app/docs/index.rst

 ..
-ProXL DB documentation master file, created by sphinx-quickstart on Mon Oct  5 13:36:19 2015.
+ProXL documentation master file, created by sphinx-quickstart on Mon Oct  5 13:36:19 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ProXL DB's documentation!
+Welcome to ProXL's documentation!
 ====================================

 .. image:: /images/intro-image.png

-ProXL DB (short for Protein Crosslinking Database) is a web application and database for storing, viewing, analyzing, and sharing protein crosslinking mass spectrometry data.
+ProXL (short for Protein Crosslinking) is a web application and database for storing, viewing, analyzing, and sharing protein crosslinking mass spectrometry data.

-Here you will find documentation for both using and installing ProXL DB.
+Here you will find documentation for both using and installing ProXL.

 .. toctree::
    :maxdepth: 2
-   :caption: Using ProXL DB
+   :caption: Using ProXL

    using/intro
    using/project